rp-mullen/tokyo-DB-forecast/README.md

 ## Description

-The main script is designed to run repetitively, and logs the hourly weather in Tokyo to a local MariaDB database.
+The ``main.py`` script is designed to run repetitively, and logs the hourly weather in Tokyo to a local MariaDB database.
 The predictor script, when run, reads in the hourly Temperature data for the given month, compiles the hourly datasets into daily averages,